-BIND 9 maintains lots of statistics information and provides several interfaces for users to get access to the statistics.
-The available statistics include all statistics counters that were available in BIND 8 and are meaningful in BIND 9, and other information that is considered useful.
+BIND 9 maintains lots of statistics information and provides several interfaces for users to access those statistics.
+The available statistics include all statistics counters that are meaningful in BIND 9, and other information that is considered useful.

-The statistics information is categorized into the following sections.
+The statistics information is categorized into the following sections:

-The number of incoming DNS requests for Incoming Requests each OPCODE.
+Incoming Requests The number of incoming DNS requests for each OPCODE.

 Incoming Queries The number of incoming queries for each RR type.

-Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver.
-Maintained per view.
-Name Server Statistics Statistics counters about incoming request processing.
-Zone Maintenance Statistics Statistics counters regarding zone maintenance operations such as zone transfers.
-Resolver Statistics Statistics counters about name resolution performed in the internal resolver.
-Maintained per view.
+Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver, maintained per view.

+Name Server Statistics Statistics counters for incoming request processing.

+Zone Maintenance Statistics Statistics counters regarding zone maintenance operations, such as zone transfers.

+Resolver Statistics Statistics counters for name resolutions performed in the internal resolver, maintained per view.

-Cache DB RRsets Statistics counters related to cache contents; maintained per view.
+Cache DB RRsets Statistics counters related to cache contents, maintained per view.

 The "NXDOMAIN" counter is the number of names that have been cached as nonexistent.
 Counters named for RR types indicate the number of active RRsets for each type in the cache database.

 If an RR type name is preceded by an exclamation mark (!), it represents the number of records in the cache which indicate that the type does not exist for a particular name (this is also known as "NXRRSET").
 If an RR type name is preceded by a hash mark (#), it represents the number of RRsets for this type that are present in the cache but whose TTLs have expired; these RRsets may only be used if stale answers are enabled.
 If an RR type name is preceded by a tilde (~), it represents the number of RRsets for this type that are present in the cache database but are marked for garbage collection; these RRsets cannot be used.

-Socket I/O Statistics Statistics counters about network related events.
+Socket I/O Statistics Statistics counters for network-related events.

-A subset of Name Server Statistics is collected and shown per zone for which the server has the authority when zone-statistics is set to full (or yes for backward compatibility.
-See the description of zone-statistics in Section 5.2 for further details.
+A subset of Name Server Statistics is collected and shown per zone for which the server has the authority, when zone-statistics is set to full (or yes), for backward compatibility.
+See the description of zone-statistics in options Statement Definition and Usage for further details.